cxkeeley/cheatsheets/javascript/variables.md

 const myAge = 17;
 function (checkAge) {
 	let checkAge = 25;
-	return checkAge > 18 ? true : false; // this is always return true because the function already has a checkAge variable so this function can never access the varaible in the Top Level
+	return checkAge > 18 ? true : false; // this is always return true because the function already has a checkAge variable so this function can never access the variable in the Top Level
 ```